processone/docs.ejabberd.im/content/admin/guide/clustering.md

 several instances of the same component on each `ejabberd` cluster and that the traffic will be automatically distributed.

-The default distribution algorithm try to deliver to a local instance of a component.
-If several local instances are available, one instance is chosen randomly.
-If no instance is available locally, one instance is chosen randomly among the remote component instances.
+The default distribution algorithm attempts to deliver to a local instance of a component.
+If several local instances are available, one instance is chosen at random.
+If no instance is available locally, one instance is randomly chosen among the remote component instances.

 If you need a different behaviour, you can change the load balancing behaviour with the option `domain_balancing`.
 The syntax of the option